-We are delighted to announce that we are reinstating our Community Classes as from Mon July 12th
+And are now delighted to announce that our Community Classes are up and running!

 What is Cardiac Rehab?